 10:00-10:50 a.m.
 Concurrent Sessions

-Kaycee Green, Kyle Riddle, Lindsey Holmberg, Cultivating Community Project, Karen Goodwin, Center for Nutrition and Activity Promotion, CSU, Chico, and Stephanie Williams, GRUB Education Program
+Kaycee Green, Kyle Riddle, Lindsey Holmberg, Cultivating Community Project, Karen Goodwin, Center for Nutrition and Activity Promotion, CSU, Chico, and Stephanie Elliott, GRUB Education Program

 Cultivating Community in Action

 Cultivating Community is a comprehensive program is promote local food security.
 A multi-faceted workshop which demonstrates every component of CCNV will be presented.
 In a lovely outdoor setting, you will be invited to plant your own spinach while being guided by one of the GRUB experts.
 You will also be able to purchase fresh spinach that day at the OVP produce stand.
 Move from there to the edible pedal bike kitchen, where you can learn a delicious way to prepare your new spinach, and get a free sample of the finished recipe!
 We will also be offering our "Learn and Earn" EBT coupons, good for $15 worth of fresh produce at local Farmers Markets, just for stopping by.
 This is a wonderful way to see the many faces of CCNV, and learn firsthand exactly what it is that they do!

 Matthew Navarro and Bri Mulvey, AS Sustainability at CSU, Chico